writeson/manning_twitch_presentation/README.md

 1. Shows creating more complex web pages
 1. Shows how to use Jinja2 templates and template inheritance to manage complex web pages
 1. Makes use of Flask Blueprints to namespace and modularize your web applications features.
 Also added Blueprint specific styling and JavaScript.
+1. Modifies the previous example to create a database, move the content into the database and use it to build the content page.